Friday, December 26, 2014

 Apple took five years to become largest music retailer, Google in 18months became the dominant search engine while Alibaba in 7 months became the largest in money market lending out 16billion dollars.

-Alliances, joint ventures and acquisitions are effective strategies across all industries, but the secret is to develope solutions that enhances the social and commercial lives of customers.
+Alliances, joint ventures and acquisitions are effective strategies across all industries, but the secret is to develop solutions that enhances the social and commercial lives of customers.

-For instance; a quarter of traditional banking revenue comes from payment transactions and has been highly contested by non banking sectors, paypal is domininant with online payment, it is no suprise that Tmobile, Google and Walmart are encroaching into that space by introducing plastice debit card to their customers.
+For instance, a quarter of traditional banking revenue comes from payment transactions, but this has been highly contested but gives PayPal business validation, PayPal is dominant with online payment, it is no surprise that Tmobile, Google and Walmart got the validation to encroach into that space by introducing plastic debit card to their customers.

 The banking sector much like other industries needs disruptive technology around the social and commercial lives of their customer base.